 Select Page

-Corie Walsh was only 11-years old when she decided she wanted to become an aid worker.
-Flash forward a dozen years, and today she’s much closer to achieving her dream.
-But when she was still in high school, Corie thought her professional aspirations were unraveling.
-She was rejected from 9 of the 12 colleges to which she applied.
-One of them included her top school — Georgetown University.
-Instead, Corie ended up going to Colorado State where she worked her butt off her freshman year and got a 4.0 which she used to transfer to the University of North Carolina (UNC) in Chapel Hill as a sophomore.
-While at UNC Corie continued to work her butt off and double majored in Peace, War and Defense as well as Global Studies.
-After she graduated in 2016 (not 2015, as I say in the recorded open) Corie sent out applications to 65 different organizations in her quest to secure an entry-level job or internship.
-That’s right sixty-five emails which she organized in a color-coded spreadsheet so she could keep track of where she’d already applied, and when necessary follow up.
-Fortunately for me, one of the places she applied for an unpaid internship was the global humanitarian and development organization, Mercy Corps, where I worked at the time.
-I wanted to feature Corie because even in her politeness, eloquence and modesty, she’s a total badass 20-something!
-Today Corie is an Assistant Program Officer (APO)* at Mercy Corps where she works on the Program, Performance & Quality team.
-In her job, Walsh juggles program management, monitoring and evaluating data management and ensuring a gender ‘lens’ is integrated into Mercy Corps’ programs around the world.
-She is also responsible for helping Mercy Corps to adapt and improve its programming and travels abroad fairly regularly to visit country teams in the field.
+Corie Walsh decided she wanted to become an aid worker at 11 years old.
+Working hard in her freshman year at Colorado State, she got a 4.0 and transferred to the University of North Carolina (UNC) in Chapel Hill as a sophomore.
+While at UNC Corie’s double majored in Peace, War and Defense, and Global Studies.
+After she graduated in 2016 (not 2015, as I say in the recorded open) Corie sent out applications to 65 different organizations to secure an entry-level job or internship.
+Fortunately, she landed an unpaid internship at Mercy Corps, the global humanitarian and development organization, where I worked.
+Today Corie is an Assistant Program Officer (APO)* at Mercy Corps.
+In her job, Corie juggles program management, monitoring and evaluating data management, and ensuring a gender ‘lens’ is integrated into Mercy Corps’ programs around the world.
+Corie graduated from the University of North Caroline Chapel Hill.

 WHAT YOU’LL LEARN ABOUT IN THIS EPISODE: